a2jinhee/a2jinhee.github.io/_posts/paper_review/2024-07-02-noisy-quant.md

 - We implement NoisyQuant on top of **linear quantizer EasyQuant** and **nonlinear quantizer PTQ4ViT**
 - We decide the params. of the Noisy Bias distr. through linear search
 ### 5.2.
 NoisyQuant performance
-- It is worth noting that although nonlinear quantizer like PTQ4ViT consistentl yachieves higher PTQ performance than the linear EasyQuant quantizer, the enhancement brought by NoisyQuant enables the NoisyQuant-Linear quantizer to achieve on-par or even better performance than the nonlinear PTQ4ViT, with much lower overhead in hardware deployment.
+- It is worth noting that although nonlinear quantizer like PTQ4ViT consistently achieves higher PTQ performance than the linear EasyQuant quantizer, the enhancement brought by NoisyQuant enables the NoisyQuant-Linear quantizer to achieve on-par or even better performance than the nonlinear PTQ4ViT, with much lower overhead in hardware deployment.